 Overview

-There are so many ways to tackle rigging and the subsequent weight painting, that it can get overwhelming quite quickly.
+There are so many ways to tackle rigging and the subsequent weight painting, that it can quickly get overwhelming if one is knew to it.
 Not only that, but depending on what the character is meant to be used for, the rigging process may change as well.

 This page will focus on how to create a rig, for either a quick portfolio shot and animation in software like Marmoset Toolbag, Blender or real-time interactive viewers like Marmoset Viewer and Sketchfab, as well as making it game-ready for Unreal Engine 5.
 The focus will be on humanoid characters, but the same principles also apply to non-humanoid creatures or mechanical models.

-One last note before we get started, it’s quite likely, that a lot will change in regard to rigging workflows for games, as the Unreal Engine team is currently working on a built-in, full encompassing rigging and weight painting system.
+One last note before we get started, it’s quite likely, that a lot will change regarding rigging workflows for games, as the Unreal Engine team is currently working on a built-in, full encompassing rigging and weight painting system.
 Here them showcasing their progress on that (late 2023):

 Software & Tools